a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 Code quality was low.
 It wasn't a problem.
 The code was short.
 Changes to one "page" (angular template + controller + route) took ~20 minutes.
 They added customers.
 They added developers.

 When I started 1.5 years in, our most troublesome page's code was 2500 lines.
 New technical leadership prioritized a back-end rewrite first.
 Bugs abounded in that page and others.
 I stabilized what I could.
 Months of whack-a-mole bug squashing while the back-end code changed.
 Mud can only get so clean.
 Global variables littered the code.
 Unexpected things often broke.
 Customers complained.
 Tests were flaky or non-existent.
-Error prevention processes expanded from a quick functionality checks, to multi-person code reviews, multi-person manual tests, extensive change communication, whole-team pre-release testing sessions, and dedicated QA staffing.
+Error prevention processes expanded from quick functionality checks, to multi-person code reviews, multi-person manual tests, extensive change communication, whole-team pre-release testing sessions, and dedicated QA staffing.

 Estimated time per change grew to around 3 hours.
 I got curious.
 Most changes went to fixing and re-fixing bugs that crept in from introducing new features or fixing other bugs.
 Git showed 500 changes to that page in the last year.
 1500 hours spent maintaining one page.
 We had 140 other pages with similar issues.
 Not good.